OpenTTD-JPplus/JPplusBuildings/README.md

-# JPplusHouses
+# JPplusBuildings

-Welcome to 🇯🇵🏠 **JP+ Houses** 🏠🇯🇵
+Welcome to 🇯🇵🏠 **JP+ Buildings** 🏠🇯🇵

 ## What is this set?

 * Japanese themed buildings
-* Passenger Service requirement for building greater than two storeys
+* Passenger Service requirement for buildings greater than two storeys
-* Larger cities allow for even taller buildings
+* Larger cities and wider roads allow for even taller buildings

 ## Credits